Judith Holm Memorial Student Awards for 2011

 Submitting Your Paper

-Papers may be submitted by email attachment (preferred), or by postal mail, and must be received in Center office by February 18, 2011 (no exceptions, regardless of postmark).
+Submit your paper by email attachment (preferred), or by postal mail, so that it arrives at our office by Friday, February 24, 2012 (no exceptions, regardless of postmark).
 If you submit via postal mail, use a traceable method of shipping.
-Email submissions will receive a receipt within three business days (add Karen@abecsw.org to your allowed senders list; call 978-825-9311 x 20 if you do not receive confirmation).
+Email submissions will receive a receipt within three business days (add Karen@abecsw.org to your allowed senders list; call 781 639-5270 x 20 if you do not receive confirmation).
 Early submissions are encouraged.

-Paper may be submitted by email attachment to Karen@abecsw.org (subject: Awards).
+Paper may be submitted by email attachment to Karen@abecsw.org (subject: Holms Awards).

 Body of cover message must include: